pavr1/online_payment_platform/Readme.md

 * `/fillup` - fillup endpoint adds random data to the mongodb database, this is only used for testing purposes.
 No parameters needed.

+* `/history` - history endpoint retrieves all payment history done to a specific account number.

+Request Header Values:
+    - account_number: Account number to be retrieved.

 ### Models
 ---------